 Virtual server instances are created on the load balancer to provide access to the following:

 - Kubernetes API and UI services on a Kubernetes cluster.
 This allows requests to be load balanced across multiple master nodes.

 - Ingress controller.
 This allows the virtual server instance to dispatch HTTP and HTTPS requests to services associated with Ingress rules.

 type:loadbalancerservices.
 This allows the server to handle TCP connections or UDP flows toward exposed services.

 Load balancers are deployed in high-availability mode so that they are resilient to potential failures and able to recover quickly from critical conditions.

 NodePort Service type is not supported for PKS deployments on vSphere with NSX-T. Only

 type:LoadBalancerServices and Services associated with Ingress rules are supported on vSphere with NSX-T.

-When a new Kubernetes cluster is created using the PKS API, NSX-T creates a dedicated load balancer for that new cluster.
-By default, the size of the load balancer is set to Small in NSX Manager.
-A Small sized load balancer is limited to a maximum of 10 NSX-T virtual servers.
+When a new Kubernetes cluster is provisioned using the PKS API, NSX-T creates a dedicated load balancer for that new cluster.
+By default, the size of the load balancer is set to Small.

 Please send any feedback you have to firstname.lastname@example.org.